rougesteelproject/Role-Association-Crossover/README.md

 ##Dependancies: needs (neo4j or sqlite 3), flask, cinemagoer(formerly imdbpy), uuid neomodel needs Shapely, which dowsn't work for python 3.10

+##Global TODO:
+TODO: the base needs to be more modular. public methods should be calling db-specific private methods

-##Global TODO: TODO: update per: https://cinemagoer.readthedocs.io/en/latest/ TODO: there may be a new way to get IMDB Id's TODO: does adultSearch=0 still work?
+TODO: update per: https://cinemagoer.readthedocs.io/en/latest/ TODO: there may be a new way to get IMDB Id's TODO: does adultSearch=0 still work?

 #TODO we need a better way to store the changelog for actors/mrs/abilities